Contents

 5.2.4 Stage 4, maintenance

 Maintenance is when records are not used on a day-to-day basis and are stored in the records management system.
 Even though they are not used on a day-to-day basis, they will be kept for legal or financial reasons until they have met their retention period.
 The maintenance phase includes filing, transfers and retrievals.
 The information may be retrieved during this period to be used as a resource for reference or to aid in a business decision.
-Records should not be removed from a records management system; the information should be copied and tracked to ensure no amendments were made.
+Records should not be removed from the records management system; the information should be copied and tracked to ensure no amendments were made.

 5.2.5 Stage 5, disposition